Disturbing the Peace: Creating a New Story for Conflict Resolution

 Explore the Main Gallery with one of our knowledgeable Museum Guides on a tour.
 Space is limited on a first come, first serve basis.
 Sign-up on Thursdays at the Museum ticketing window.
 Complimentary with paid admission | Museum Main Gallery

 The Living History Volunteer Corps will be on site to share stories of the Great War era and make history come to life!
-The Living History volunteers will focus on the burden on soldiers during the war.
+The Living History volunteers will focus on gas warfare during the war.
 Free to the public.

 Chocolate has long been treated as a valuable resource during times of war, providing energy while also keeping wartime sprits high.
 Join the Modernists for an intimate, happy-hour chocolate tasting with a quick conversation on valentines, chocolate and WWI.Visit Eventbrite for Ticket Availability | André’s Confiserie Suisse

 In conjunction with organizations in the Crown Center District, the Museum hosts special activities during Homeschool Week!
 For more on tour and ticket pricing, contact the Museum Learning Coordinator at 816.888.8153 or firstname.lastname@example.org.

 Saturday, Feb.
 18 at 11 a.m.